 The narrow and (relatively) long teeth of a mustache comb are also great for digging into the depths of the mustache and detangling any tangles.

-There will be fewer troublesome mustache hairs sticking out.
+Fewer troublesome mustache hairs sticking out

-4. Beard Oil
+3. Beard Oil

 You can choose to apply a couple of drops (or however much beard oil you think is necessary) before or after you brush or comb.